Tip #8: Avoiding Medicaid Recoupments

 Know the policies.
 Know the changes to the policies.
 Avoid Medicaid recoupments.

-Posted on January 23, 2013, in Clinical Policy No. 4B, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Appeals, Medicaid Recipients, Medicaid Recoupment, North Carolina, OAH, Orthodontia Services, Tentative Notices of Overpayment, Tips to Avoid Medicaid Recoupment and tagged Audit, Health care provider, Medicaid, North Carolina, OAH, State, Tentative Notice of Overpayment, WayBack Machine.
+Posted on January 23, 2013, in Clinical Policy No. 4B, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Appeals, Medicaid Recipients, Medicaid Recoupment, NC DHHS, North Carolina, OAH, Orthodontia Services, Tentative Notices of Overpayment, Tips to Avoid Medicaid Recoupment and tagged Audit, Health care provider, Medicaid, North Carolina, OAH, State, Tentative Notice of Overpayment, WayBack Machine.
 Bookmark the permalink.
 2 Comments.